 How do you calculate split times for a race?

 Divide your target finishing time by the number of kilometres or miles in the race.
-For a 4:00:00 marathon, that is 225 minutes divided by 42.195 km, giving you a split target of approximately 5:41 per kilometre.
-For negative splits, assign a slower pace to the first half and a faster pace to the second half that average out to your goal time.
-The quickest way is to use a split time calculator that does the maths for you and produces a full table.
+For a 4:00:00 marathon, that is 240 minutes divided by 42.195 km, giving a split target of approximately 5:41 per kilometre.
+For negative splits, assign a slower pace to the first half and a faster pace to the second that average out to your goal time.
+The quickest route is a split time calculator that does the maths and produces a full table.

 Should I run even splits or negative splits in a marathon?

-For most runners, even splits are the safest and most reliable marathon pacing strategy.
-Negative splits can produce faster times but require significant discipline in the first half.
+For most runners, even splits are the safest and most reliable marathon strategy.
+Negative splits can produce faster times but demand real discipline in the first half.
 If you are racing a marathon for the first time, target even splits.
-If you have marathon experience and want to push for a personal best, a slight negative split – with the second half 30-90 seconds faster – is worth trying.
+If you have marathon experience and want a personal best, a slight negative split, with the second half 30 to 90 seconds faster, is worth trying.

 What is a good mile split pace for a 4-hour marathon?

-A 4:00:00 marathon requires an average mile split pace of approximately 9:09 per mile (5:41 per km).
+A 4:00:00 marathon requires an average mile split of approximately 9:09 per mile, or 5:41 per km.
 That means passing each mile marker roughly 9 minutes and 9 seconds after the previous one.
-On a hilly course, some miles will be slower and some faster, but your cumulative time should track close to this average at every checkpoint.
+On a hilly course some miles will be slower and some faster, but cumulative time should track close to this average at every checkpoint.

 How much do splits slow down in the second half of a marathon?

-Research shows that recreational marathon runners typically slow by 10-20% in the second half compared to the first.
-That can mean splits going from 5:30 per km to 6:00-6:30 per km in the final 10 kilometres.
-Proper split planning and conservative early pacing reduce this fade significantly.
+Recreational marathon runners typically slow by 10 to 20% in the second half compared with the first.
+That can mean splits drifting from 5:30 per km to 6:00 or 6:30 per km over the closing 10 kilometres.
+Conservative early pacing reduces this fade considerably.
 Runners who even-split or negative-split typically lose less than 5% in the closing stages.

 This article provides general guidance on race pacing and split time calculation.
 It is not a substitute for personalised coaching or medical advice.
 If you are new to running or returning from injury, consult a qualified coach or healthcare professional before following a structured race plan.